great-expectations/great_expectations/docs/docusaurus/docs/core/define_expectations/organize_expectation_suites.md

    expectation.save()
    ```

-   Because the `save()` method is updating an Expectation Suite's configuration with the modified Expectation it will only function if the Expectation Suite has already been added to your Data Context.
+   Because the `save()` method of a modified Expectation updates its Expectation Suite's configuration, the `save()` method will only function if the Expectation Suite has been added to your Data Context.

 6. Continue to create and add additional Expectations